sanchitdilipjain/walkthrough-of-war-tool/docs/index.md

 ## WALKTHROUGH OF THE WELL-ARCHITECTED TOOL

 **Introduction**<br>
-- AWS Well-Architected Framework assists architects to architect secure, scalable, durable, and efficient workload and it consists of five pillars
+- AWS Well-Architected Framework assists architects to create secure, scalable, durable, and efficient workload and it consists of five foundational pillars
     - Operational Excellence,
     - Security,
     - Reliability,